 Passion means a zest for life.
-It allows us to feel courage, allows us to follow our convictions and gives us a strong sense of self so we can take those first steps out into the world.
+It allows us to feel courage and follow our convictions and gives us a strong sense of self, so we can take those first steps out into the world.

 We can be passionate about a cause, something we feel strongly about.
 We can be passionate about a person, someone we come to admire or love.
 We can be passionate about food, anything that we take an interest in.

-It is the values we’re taught as children that enable us to draw on our passion and our strengths, as long as we’re taught the right values.
+The values we’re taught as children enable us to draw on our passion and our strengths, as long as we’re taught the right ones.
 When we have passion, things that we do will come naturally and effortlessly.
 Passion empowers, it motivates us.